 Astarion is a very well-spoken and flirty gentleman.
-He also just so happens to be a vampire, albeit not one who’s ever had much of a chance to do anything fun.
-He’s lead a rather sheltered life for a bloodsucker, and a Rogue.
-His class makes him invaluable for exploiting advantage and consecutive sneak attacks, if you can make the most of your position and the element of surprise.
+He also just so happens to be a vampire, a condition you're really going to want to watch out for when it comes time to sleep at camp.
+As a rogue, he's invaluable for exploiting advantage and consecutive sneak attacks, if you can make the most of your position and the element of surprise.
 It also means he’s good for picking pockets and locks, as well as charming his way through some of your more challenging conversations.
 Just watch your back—or, rather, your neck—if he joins you.

 - Class: Fighter

-As a Fighter, Lae’zel is good at one—and pretty much only one—thing: Hitting things really hard.
+As a Fighter, Lae’zel is good at one—and pretty much only one—thing: Hitting stuff really hard.
 She’ll gain a lot of new abilities as you level up, but her joy in life will always be smacking the sense out of pretty much everything.
 She’s also got a rather useful Mage Hand ability as she's also a Githyanki, which can also be used in combat to push enemies around from afar.

 - Class: Warlock

 Where there’s a Wyll, there’s a way, as they say.
 In this case, you can find your Wyll in the tiefling refugee camp right outside the Emerald Grove.
 He’ll be training a young Tiefling to fight as he just so happens to be the mighty Blade of the Frontiers.
 Dear old Wyll has more than just a brain tadpole troubling him, though, as he's also a powerful Warlock, so he’s got some rather demonic friends you'll learn about later.